-- All people actively involved in maintaining their community raingarden or local WSUD features. - All energy consumed comes from renewable, non-polluting resources. - All roofs (residential, business and industrial) have solar panels and collect rainwater for reuse. - People are participating in a variety of water conservation measures. - Wolli Creek Subcatchment is seen as a model of 'sustainability' with regards to its water management practices. - People take responsibility for their streets and there is a real sense of civic pride. - There is an embedded cultural change towards sustainability by residents, businesses and industry alike.
+- All people are actively involved in maintaining their community raingarden or local WSUD feature. - All energy consumed locally comes from renewable, non-polluting resources. • - All roofs (residential, business and industrial) collect rainwater for reuse purposes. - People are participating in a variety of water conservation measures. - Wolli Creek Subcatchment is seen as a model of 'sustainability' with regards to its water management practices. - People take responsibility for their streets and there is a genuine sense of civic pride. - There is an embedded cultural change towards sustainability by residents, businesses and industry alike.

-Actively promote WSUD through media, schools, tours, local groups, signs, festivals, street parties.

-Identify ways to fund on-going maintenance of open-space associated with business and industrial development.

-All community centres double as environmental resource centres and where possible, convert under-utilised public space into community gardens and/or nurseries.

-Actively engage the community to increase their awareness of water issues, conservation and sustainability.

-Deliver sustainability focused education campaigns designed to ignite community interest, support and participation

-(including within culturally and linguistically diverse communities).
+- Actively promote WSUD through media, schools, tours, local groups, signs, festivals, street parties. - Identify ways to fund on-going maintenance of open-space associated with business and industrial development. • - All community centres double as environmental resource centres and where possible, convert under-utilised public space into community gardens and/or nurseries. - Actively engage the community to increase their awareness of water issues, conservation and sustainability. - Council sponsors competitions for local areas based on recycling, water conservation, etc. - Councils deliver sustainability focused education campaigns designed to ignite community interest, support and participation (including within culturally and linguistically diverse communities).

-Sponsor competitions for local areas based on recycling, water conservation, etc.

-Four demonstration sites are established within the industrial areas that generate and provide energy for themselves, surrounding industry and/or residential.

-Organise to "bulk-buy" green energy in order to receive discount.
-There is a regional consortium/local energy production.

-Bioretention system, Fitzroy VIC.
-Photo courtesy of www.wsud.org
+Cyclist on the Cooks River cycle way.
+Photo courtesy OurRiver.